Japanese heroes in mythology

 Japanese Mythology

 Myths & Heroes.
 It includes stories of gods and goddesses, heroes and .
 Silly enough, they would probably be considered more of an imp than a demon.
 One of the most .
-It is through him that many humans, as in many cases in the Korean pantheon, become gods.
+Japanese goddess of the dawn, who saved the world from eternal night.
 It was the backbone of the ancient Roman polytheistic religion.
 Several competing stories tell of Kintarō's childhood.The Kappa: Japanese Mythology and Folktales.

 Trickster